 The data analysed and presented in this paper are drawn from the CogBIAS longitudinal study (Booth et al., 2019, 2017), which recruited 504 secondary school adolescents (M age = 12.9, SD = 0.9) in the UK.
 Adolescents completed a series of cognitive bias measures (including attention, interpretation, and memory) across three waves of testing.
-Data from wave 2 (mean age = 14.5, SD = 0.6) and wave 3 (mean age = 15.7, SD = 0.6) were not analysed in this study.
+Data from wave 2 (mean age = 14.5, SD = 0.6) and wave 3 (mean age = 15.7, SD = 0.6) were not analysed in this study and will be reported elsewhere.
 This study is the only one known to the authors to incorporate a longitudinal design, with a range of cognitive biases measured at three time-points in an adolescent sample.
-The CogBIAS study presents an opportunity to examine the CCBH as it applies to adolescents, specifically with respect to the role these cognitive biases play in positive mental health.
-In this paper, we use data just from wave 1 of the CogBIAS study.
+The CogBIAS study presents an ideal opportunity to examine the CCBH as it applies to young adolescents, specifically with respect to the role these cognitive biases play in positive mental health.
+To this aim, we use data from wave 1 of the CogBIAS study.

 Participants

-We first excluded all participants without complete data in all of the measures described below (except the dot-probe, see below), from the original sample of 504 students.
-This resulted in a final sample of 451 students (M age = 12.89, SD = 0.87, 278 female).
+We first excluded all participants without complete data in all of the measures described below (except the dot-probe, see below), from the original sample of 504 adolescents.
+This resulted in a final sample of 451 adolescents (M age = 12.89, SD = 0.87, 278 female).
 In addition, for the first stage of our analysis we selected two groups of participants for the network analyses based on scores on the Mental Health Continuum (MHC).
 For this, we performed a tertile split to yield low and high Mental Health groups (low-MH and high-MH, respectively).
 The low-MH group consisted of 145 participants, scoring under 37 on the MHC and the high-MH group consisted of 150 participants scoring above 47 on the MHC.
 Ethical approval for this study was given by the National Research Ethics Service (NREC; REC reference: 14/SC/0128; IRAS project ID: 141833).

 Measures